Financial Aid Office

 - Why do I need a PIN and where do I get it?

-You will need to create or utilize your existing FAFSA ID/PIN, which can be created on the FAFSA website at www.fafsa.ed.gov.
+You will need to create or utilize your existing FSA ID/PIN.
 The FSA ID/PIN must be created individually for both students and parents (for dependent students) and will be used each year for the FAFSA.
 This number confirms your identity with the U.S. Department of Education and allows you to electronically sign your FAFSA application.
 It also allows you to go in and make changes, request a Student Aid Report (SAR) or fill out a renewal application in subsequent years.
 This number has replaced a physical signature and makes processing much quicker.

 - Once I’ve completed the FAFSA process, do I ever have to do it again?